 Want proof of the above authoritative inbound MyReadingMapped links?
 Then check out the many pages of them in this Google search for the old MyReadingMapped web site.
 This image seach indicates the impact that the old MyReadingMapped site had on the internet.
 At the point the site crashed Google Map reported MyReadingMapped's custom Google Maps had a total of over 475,000 map views in a four year period including school web sites.

 How young is too young to use MyReadingMapped?
 As soon as they want to know night from day they qualify.
 Just show them how to turn on the sunlight and timeline features on the home page and use the mouse to rotate the solar system with the green pop up timeline compass shown on the lower left of the image above.
 With it they can see for themselves the stars, the sun and night and day and the process of learning begins.
+As the lower image shows you can safely demonstrate a solar eclipse with ClimateViewer 3D.
 Other maps youngsters might find interesting with parental guidance are the maps of Rollercoasters, The World's Best Zoos, Mind Blowing Pit Mines, Top 10 Longest Suspension Bridges, The World's Largest Sports Stadiums, Ancient Ruins, and Oceanic Trenches and other Undersea Phenomena

 As shown above, you can combine the over 100-year-old Geography of the Köppen Climate Classification System map with today’s NOAA 24-Hour Radar map to see whether or not climate change has occurred in a given geography.
 Note how the highlighted color-coded dry steppe sits in an area surrounded by an east moving storm.
 What is going on there?
 Does the biome impact the weather as much as the weather impacts the biome?